riyuzenn/iv/.github/readme.md

 ## Themes

 With the help of open-soruce community, IV can be used from several programs.
-Here are the list of all official supported themes.
+Here are the list of all official supported themes for several programs.

 ### Available Themes